jakev220/cse15l-lab-reports/lab_report_4.md

 Now that the bug has been fixed and the tests have been passed, it's time to commit the changes and push them to my GitHub account.
 In the command line, I wrote the following commands:

 ```
-$ git add .
+$ git add . <ENTER>
-$ git commit -m "changed index 1 to index 2 in final loop of merge method"
+$ git commit -m "changed index 1 to index 2 in final loop of merge method" <ENTER>
+$ git push <ENTER>
 ```

 In the first command, I had to add all of my modified files, which in this case was just `ListExamples.java`.
 Once the modified file was saved, I could then add a commit message using the second command.
 My commit message describes exactly what changes I made to the code, for the purposes of being detailed.
-Once that was entered, my changes have been made!
+Once that was entered, I push the changes to GitHub and my changes have been made!

 Here is what appeared in my terminal after using these two commands: